MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-rs4-preview.md

 4. Go through the HoloLens on-device OOBE setup flow.
 Sign-in with your personal or work account to experience all the features of this Preview.

 ## New features in this preview

+Coming soon

+## Known issues in this preview

+You can find the latest set of known issues with workarounds at [https://aka.ms/hololenspreviewrelnote](https://aka.ms/hololenspreviewrelnote).

+## Note for developers

+You are welcome to try developing your applications using this build of HoloLens.
+Continue using the Windows Mixed Reality developer documentation to guide your development, as these apply to this latest build of HoloLens as well.
+You can use the same builds of [Unity and Visual Studio](install-the-tools.md) that you're already using for HoloLens development.

+Reference the [new features list above](#new-features-in-this-preview) for capabilities specific to the HoloLens RS4 Preview.

+## Provide feedback and report issues

+Please use the [Feedback Hub app on HoloLens](give-us-feedback.md#feedback-for-hololens) to provide feedback and report issues.
+Using Feedback Hub ensures that all necessary diagnostics information is included to help our engineers quickly debug and resolve the problem.

+>[!IMPORTANT]
+>Be sure to accept the prompt that asks whether you’d like Feedback Hub to access your Documents folder (select **Yes** when prompted).

+## Questions and support

+You can ask questions and engage with our support team in a new section of the [HoloLens developer forums](https://aka.ms/hololenspreviewhelp).